Random quotients of mapping class groups are quasi-isometrically rigid: Introduction

 \subsubsection{Algebraic rigidity}

-Given an isomorphism $\phi:\,H\to H'$ between finite-index subgroups of $\MCG/N$, one can consider the element $\ov g\in \MCG/N$ whose left-multiplication coarsely coincides with $\phi$, seen as a self-quasi-isometry of $\MCG/N$, and then try to prove that the conjugation by $\ov g$ restricts to the given isomorphism on $H$.
-We do just that in Theorem \ref{thm:Out}, using tools from \cite{Commensurating} for acylindrical group actions on hyperbolic spaces.
-We can use such tools since, by \cite[Corollary 14.4]{HHSI}, $\MCG/N$ acts acylindrically on the top-level coordinate space of the HHG structure, which coincides with $\CSN$ for those quotients satisfying Convention \ref{conv:surface-inherited}.
+By \cite[Corollary 14.4]{HHSI} $\MCG/N$ acts acylindrically on the top-level coordinate space of the HHG structure, which coincides with $\CSN$ for quotients with surface-inherited structures.
+Now, an isomorphism $\phi\colon H\to H'$ between finite-index subgroups of $\MCG/N$ can be seen as a self-quasi-isometry of $\MCG/N$, and therefore coarsely coincides with the left-multiplication by some element $\ov g\in \MCG/N$.
+One can then try to prove that the conjugation by $\ov g$ restricts to the given isomorphism on $H$.
+We do just that in Theorem \ref{thm:Out}, using tools from \cite{Commensurating} for acylindrical actions on hyperbolic spaces.
 Notice that finite normal subgroups could cause the outer automorphism group to be finite rather than trivial, so the key technical results we need is that $\MCG/N$ does not contain non-trivial finite normal subgroups, Lemma \ref{lem:nofinite}.